 • Drigas, A., & Ioannidou, R. E. (2013).
 "Special Education and ICTs."
 International Journal of Emerging Technologies in Learning, 8(2), 41-47.
 A foundational study exploring how information and communication technologies, including early AI applications, can support special education provision.

 • Bozkurt, A., & Sharma, R. C. (2020).
 "Emergency remote teaching in a time of global crisis due to CoronaVirus pandemic."
 Asian Journal of Distance Education, 15(1), i-vi.
-While focused on pandemic response, this research highlights how AI-powered educational technologies became crucial for maintaining inclusive education during disruptions.
+While focussed on pandemic response, this research highlights how AI-powered educational technologies became crucial for maintaining inclusive education during disruptions.

 • Hwang, G. J., Xie, H., Wah, B. W., & Gašević, D. (2020).
 "Vision, challenges, roles and research issues of Artificial Intelligence in Education."
 Computers and Education: Artificial Intelligence, 1, 100001.
 This seminal paper outlines the future research agenda for AI in education, including specific considerations for special educational needs.

 • Holmes, W., Bialik, M., & Fadel, C. (2019).
-"Artificial Intelligence in Education: Promises and Implications for Teaching and Learning."
-Center for Curriculum Redesign.
+"Artificial Intelligence in Education: Promises and Implications for Teaching and Learning." centre for Curriculum Redesign.
 A comprehensive examination of AI's potential in education, with dedicated sections on supporting diverse learners and addressing equity concerns.

 SEND